Category: Prejudged Project & Interactive Role PlayType: Individual

-OVERVIEW: This event consists of two (2) parts: a prejudged project and a presentation at the State Leadership Conference.
-Finists from the section conferences are required to complete both parts for award eligibility.
+OVERVIEW: This event consists of two (2) parts: a prejudged project submitted at the Section Conference and a presentation at the State Leadership Conference.
+Finalists from the section conferences are required to complete both parts for award eligibility.

 ELIGIBILITY: The participant may not have previously competed in this event at the national level.